Telex: United Kingdom

 Telex began in the UK as an evolution from the 1930s Telex Printergram service, appearing in 1932 on a limited basis.
 This used the telephone network in conjunction with a Teleprinter 7B and signalling equipment to send a message to another subscriber with a teleprinter, or to the Central Telegraph Office.

 In 1945, as the traffic increased, it was decided to have a separate network for telex traffic, and the first manual exchange opened in London.
 By 1954, the public inland telex service opened via manually switched exchanges.
 A number of subscribers were served via automatic sub-centres which used relays and Type 2 uniselectors, acting as concentrators for a manual exchange.

 In the late 1950s, the decision was made to convert to automatic switching and this was completed by 1961; there were 21 exchanges spread across the country, with one international exchange in London.
 The equipment used the Strowger system for switching, as was the case for the telephone network.
 Conversion to Stored Programme Control (SPC) began in 1984 using exchanges made by Canadian Marconi, with the last Strowger exchange closing in 1992.
 User numbers increased over the ensuing years into the 1990s.

-The dominant supplier of the telex machines was Creed, a division of ITT.
+The dominant supplier of the telex machines was Creed & Company, a division of the ITT Corporation.

 A separate service Secure Stream 300 (previously Circuit Switched Data Network) was a variant of telex running at 300 baud, used for telemetry and monitoring purposes by utility companies and banks, among others.
 This was a high-security virtual private wire system with a high degree of resilience through diversely routed dual-path network configurations.

 After privatization of the telecommunications network under Margaret Thatcher's government at the start of the 1980s, Mercury Communications also provided a telex network, based on T200-series switching equipment supplied by the Swiss company Hasler in 1986 (after 1987 a member of the Ascom company).
 In 1996 Mercury was incorporated into Cable & Wireless Communications, which continued telex operation until 2006 when the remaining telex subscribers were transferred to Swiss Telex, which operated a multinational telex network until 2020 (also with T200 equipment).

 British Telecom stopped offering the telex service to new customers in 2004 and discontinued the service in 2008, allowing users to transfer to Swiss Telex if they wished to continue to use telex.

 Canada

-Canada-wide automatic teleprinter exchange service was introduced by the CPR Telegraph Company and CN Telegraph in July 1957.
-(The two companies, operated by rivals Canadian National Railway and Canadian Pacific Railway, would join to form CNCP Telecommunications in 1967.)
+Canada-wide automatic teleprinter exchange service was introduced by the CPR Telegraph Company and CN Telegraph in July 1957 (the two companies, operated by rivals Canadian National Railway and Canadian Pacific Railway, would join to form CNCP Telecommunications in 1967).
 This service supplemented the existing international telex service that was put in place in November 1956.
 Canadian telex customers could connect with nineteen European countries in addition to eighteen Latin American, African, and trans-Pacific countries.
 The major exchanges were located in Montreal (01), Toronto (02), and Winnipeg (03).